-16. The definition of the entity/unit of reporting is crucial because it is the entity's economic activities, as recognized/accounted for by each system, that are reported in the statistical/financial statements.
+The definition of the entity/unit of reporting is crucial because it is the entity's economic activities, as recognized/accounted for by each system, that are reported in the statistical/accounting statements.

-- 17. The reporting unit of the statistical guidelines is the sector.
+The reporting unit of the statistical guidelines is the sector.
 Each sector comprises an institutional unit or a group of institutional units.
-An institutional unit is a resident (economic) entity that is capable, in its own right, of owning assets, incurring liabilities, and engaging in economic activities and in transactions with other entities, and that has or could compile a complete set of accounts (1993 SNA, par.
+An institutional unit is a resident

+(economic) entity that is capable, in its own right, of owning assets, incurring liabilities, and engaging in economic activities and in transactions with other entities, and that has or could compile a complete set of accounts (1993 SNA, par.
 4.2).
-Residency is defined according to the economy, that is, the territory over which a national government has jurisdiction and provides for the laws under which the economic activities are carried out. - 18.
+Residency is defined according to the economy, that is, the territory over which a national government has jurisdiction and provides for the laws under which the economic activities are carried out.

 The delineation of resident sectors (i.e., groupings of institutional units) is based on their principal functions, behaviors, and objectives.
 The national accounts report on five mutually exclusive sectors: general government, nonfinancial corporations, financial corporations, nonprofit institutions serving households (NPISHs), and households.
 For instance, government comprises institutional units, which in addition to fulfilling their political responsibilities and their role of economic regulation, "assume responsibility for the provision of goods and services to the community as a whole or the individual households on a nonmarket basis; transfer payments to redistribute income and wealth; and they finance their activities, directly or indirectly, mainly by means of taxes and other compulsory transfers from units in other sectors."
 The economic activities between the resident sectors and nonresidents are grouped in the national accounts under the rest of the world account, which plays a role similar to that of an institutional unit (1993 SNA, par.
-2.164). - 19.
+2.164).

 In statistics, depending on the needs to be served, sectors are combined and/or subsectors created.
-Examples of groupings include the "corporate sector" that combines nonfinancial corporations and financial corporations.
-The corporate sector in turn can be broken down between "private corporations" and "public corporations", with public corporations defined as corporations controlled by the government.
-The "public sector" consolidates the government and the public corporations, and the "private sector" regroups the remaining resident units (private corporations, NPISHs and households).
-Conversely, subsectoring ranges from several institutional levels (e.g., central, state, and/or local governments) to the individual unit (e.g., the central bank).
+Examples of groupings include combining the nonfinancial corporations and financial corporations; the resulting grouping can be broken down between "private corporations" and "public corporations", with public corporations defined as corporations controlled by the government.
+The "public sector", which covers the government and the public corporations, is made up of government units, nonprofit institutions controlled and financed by governments, and public corporations, such as the central bank.
+The "private sector" regroups the remaining resident units (private corporations, NPISHs and households).
+Conversely, subsectoring ranges from several institutional levels (e.g., central, state, and/or local governments) to the individual institutional unit (e.g., the central bank).